zzjrabbit/marlin/README.md

 modules as `struct`s like any other Rust `struct`.
 Hook them up to `tokio` or `serde` even.

-dumbname works out of the box on macOS and Ubuntu (verified under continuous integration).
+Marlin works out of the box on macOS and Linux (verified under continuous integration).

 ![Early example of using this with Spade](./assets/demo-alpha.png)